Sharing is caring!

 B12 is the only vitamin that contains a trace element (cobalt), which is why it’s called cobalamin.
 Cobalamin is produced in the gut of animals.
 It’s the only vitamin we can’t obtain from plants or sunlight.
 Plants don’t need B12 so they don’t store it.

-Even still, I was eating meat and was severely B12 deficient.
+Even still, I was eating meat, not following a Vegan diet, and was severely B12 deficient.

 This goes beyond simply eating meat.